eerimoq/simba/doc/library-reference/drivers/xbee_client.rst

 XBee module and control IO on the local XBee module.

-See :github-blob:`examples/xbee_client/main.c` for the full example, including initialization of the driver and error handling.
+See :github-blob:`examples/xbee_client/main.c` for the full example, including initialization and error handling.

 Declaration of the variables used in this example: